powa-team/pg_stat_kcache/README.rst

  # postgresql.conf
  shared_preload_libraries = 'pg_stat_kcache'
- pg_stat_kcache.max_db = 200

-You can change the parameter "pg_stat_kcache_directory" (default 200) to define how many databases pg_stat_kcache will keep track of.

-Note that this extension should work with other, like pg_stat_plans or pg_stat_statements.

 Once your PostgreSQL cluster is restarted, you can install the extension in every database where you need to access the statistics::